 LOS ANGELES — On June 13, defenseman Alec Martinez scored at 14:43 of the second overtime period, leading the Los Angeles Kings to a 3-2 victory over the New York Rangers in Game 5 of the 2014 Stanley Cup Final at Staples Center in Los Angeles.
-The victory eliminated the Rangers in five games, and earn the Kings their second Stanley Cup Championship in three seasons.
+The victory eliminated the Rangers in five games, and gave the Kings their second Stanley Cup Championship in three seasons.

 Although it probably seemed like an eternity to the players, it did not take too much time before National Hockey League Commissioner Gary Bettman handed the Stanley Cup to Kings captain Dustin Brown at center ice.